The Florida Helps Foundation sells Partner products and provides services to raise funds for our support of Disabled Vets.

 - Florida Helps ...
 Programs for Underprivledged Musicans

 - Florida Helps ...
 Fort Myers Beach Kids Soccer Club & Little League Teams

 - Florida Helps ...
 Start-Up Support for Non-Profit Foundations

 - Florida Helps ...
 The SW Florida Clean Water Movement

 - Florida Helps ...
 Raise Funds for Friends with Cancer

 - Florida Helps ...
 VA Hospital Employee's Kids

 - Florida Helps ...
-Management of Non-Profit Foundations (Experienced to Start-ups!)
+Set-up & Management of Non-Profit Foundations

 We are an IRS-approved 501(c)(3) non-profit organization* incorporated in the State of Florida (Tax ID #45-2651770).
-We are also proudly a service disabled veteran-owned small business.
+We are also proudly a Service Disabled Veteran-Owned SmallBusiness (SDVOSB).

-* Per the IRS Tax Code, a donor will NOT be allowed to take a charitable deduction for a donation of $250.00 or more unless he or she has obtained a receipt from the charitable organization.
-You can deduct donations up to 50% of your net income.
+* Per the IRS Tax Code, a donor is NOT allowed to take a charitable deduction for a donation of $250.00 or more unless they have obtained a receipt from an IRS-approved charitable organization.
+You then can deduct donations up to 50% of your net income.
 Please see IRS Publication 1771 (Charitable Contributions – Substantiation and Disclosure Requirements) for more information.